-//OUTPUT DD DUMMY, DSNAME=X.X.Z, UNIT=2314, SPACE=(TRK,(10,2)),DISP=(,CATLG) 11 Defines a dummy data set.
-The parameters coded with the DUMMY parameter is not used. //IN DD DUMMY,DCB=(BLKSIZE=800,LRECL=400,RECFM=FB) Defines a dummy data set.
+//OUTPUT DD DUMMY, DSNAME=X.X.Z, UNIT=2314, SPACE=(TRK,(10,2)),DISP=(,CATLG) Defines a dummy data set.
+The parameters coded with the DUMMY parameter are not used. //IN DUMMY,DCB=(BLKSIZE=800,LRECL=400,RECFM=FB) Defines a dummy data set.
 The DCB parameter supplies information that was not supplied in the DCB macro instruction for the data control block.
 Otherwise, abnormal termination may occur.
-If you are calling a cataloged procedure that contains the following DD statement in STEP4, DUMMY, DSNAME=ELLN, DISP=OLD, VOL=SER=11257, UNIT=2314 //IN DD you can nullify the effects of the DUMMY parameter by coding: DD //STEP4.IN DD DSNAME=ELLN If you are calling a cataloged procedure that contains the following DD statement in STEP1, DUMMY DD DSNAME=APP.LEV12,DISP=OLD //TAB you can make this DD statement define a dummy data set by coding: DUMMY //STEP1.TAB DD If you are calling a cataloged procedure that contains the following DD statement in a procedure step named LOCK, you can make this DD statement define a dummy data set by coding:
+If you are calling a cataloged procedure that contains the following DD statement in STEP4, DUMMY, DSNAME=ELLN, DISP=OLD, VOL=SER=11257, UNIT=2314 you can nullify the effects of the DUMMY parameter by coding: //STEP4.IN DD DSNAME=ELLN If you are calling a cataloged procedure that contains the following DD statement in STEP1, DD DSNAME=APP.LEV12,DISP=OLD //TAB you can make this DD statement define a dummy data set by coding: //STEP1.TAB DD DUMMY If you are calling a cataloged procedure that contains the following DD statement in a procedure step named LOCK, //MSGS DD SYSOUT=A you can make this DD statement define a dummy data set by coding: //LOCK.MSGS DD DUMMY